ftmbotzx/multiuses/replit.md

 - ✓ Added new admin user ID: 7298944577
 - ✓ Added admin test command `/admintest` for verification
 - ✓ Cleared admin cache system to ensure immediate recognition of new admins
+- ✓ Fixed missing command handlers for `/redeem`, `/myplan`, `/refer`, `/refstats`, and `/credits`
+- ✓ All premium and referral commands now work both as direct commands and inline buttons
-- ✓ All 126 plugins loaded successfully after fixes
+- ✓ All 131 plugins loaded successfully after fixes

 ## System Architecture